glest/windows-binaries/README.md

 # ZetaGlest Windows Binaries

-This repository is automatically cloned during installation on Windows.
+This repository is automatically cloned during ZetaGlest installation on Windows.